blakeblackshear/frigate/docs/docs/configuration/index.md

 - Hardware acceleration for decoding video
 - USB Coral detector
 - Save all video with any detectable motion for 7 days regardless of whether any objects were detected or not
-- Continue to keep all video if it was during any event for 30 days
+- Continue to keep all video if it qualified as an alert or detection for 30 days
 - Save snapshots for 30 days
 - Motion mask for the camera timestamp